Digital Repository

 dc.contributor.department Dept. of Earth and Climate Science en_US

-dc.identifier.sourcetitle Contributions: from the Museum of Paleontology en_US
+dc.identifier.sourcetitle Contributions: from the Museum of Paleontology, University of Michigan en_US

 dc.publication.originofpublisher Foreign en_US